fhasan8/CS6220-Group4-TrojanDetection/NeuralCleanse/README.md

 # NeuralCleanse Code
 This is the section for NeuralCleanse.

+### Source Code
+Not really any source code to speak of beyond OnnxConverter.py and convert_to_h5.py

+The first, OnnxConverter.py, consists of our testing converting .pt files to .onnx files.
+We experimented with attempting to convert whole folders (see below) before trying to solve the issues we were having on the reduced problem size of just converting one model.
+This failed and we discuss this in our Final Report.

+The second file, convert_to_h5.py, was our large scale attempt to convert the MNIST-trained models from the TDC dataset (see ```Data``` folder from main root page of this repo) and convert them from .pt to .onnx to .pb file types.
+Unfortunately, while this actually succeeded, the .pb file type was incompatible with the version of TensorFlow necessitated by the NeuralCleanse library.
+Thus, while we were able to succeed in converting to .pb, we were unable to actually run any of the converted TDC models through NeuralCleanse.

 ## Required Other Repositories
 We made use of the official NeuralCleanse GitHub Repo: https://github.com/bolunwang/backdoor Make sure to download the repo and follow the instructions for setting it up.